itsjennaz/cs386-group1/deliverables/D2-Requirements.md

 level of granularity (not too broad nor too specific).
 Provide the priority and estimation for each user story.

-i) As an online shopper, I want to ensure that the restock notifications are accurate and fast so that I don't miss out on popular sold out items.
-(Priority #?, approximately ? hours) ii) As an administrator, I want to make a software that automatically purchases a certain out of stock item that the consumer wants so that the experience is easier and stress free.
+1) As an online shopper, I want to ensure that the restock notifications are accurate and fast so that I don't miss out on popular sold out items.
+(Priority #?, approximately ? hours)
+2) As an administrator, I want to make a software that automatically purchases a certain out of stock item that the consumer wants so that the experience is easier and stress free.
 (Priority #?, approximately ? hours)

 ## 8. Issue Tracker
 The user stories should be registered as cards in a public board at Trello.com or another